pepenunez/product-analytics/README.md

 # Assumptions

+- Exceptions: There where some keywords that didnt have trend info
+# Assumptions

 - + number of templates --> + customer satisfaction
 - Interest of canva users == Interesta of google users